Big Jake: Plot

 On arrival, the family checks into a hotel and lays a trap for the bandits, killing them.
 During the attack, the strongbox is accidentally opened, revealing the money has been replaced by newspaper clippings.
 Both boys believe Jake has stolen the money, until Jake explains that neither he nor Martha had ever intended to give the Fain Gang any payment after so many McCandles ranch people were either killed or wounded.

 Pop Dawson arrives with a message to meet the gang with the money in an old fort outside town.
 He tells them the conditions - they are to ride together, and not try anything until after the gang has left with the money, because the gang's sharpshooter Duffy is hidden far away with a rifle trained on Little Jake at all times.
 Big Jake convinces Dawson that Michael was killed by the bandits, so he, James, Sam, and Dog follow Dawson to the fort.

 Fain reveals he is the ringleader and reiterates Dawson's threats.
-Jake throws the key to Fain while Michael gets into position atop the fort with his rifle.
+Jake throws the key to Fain while Michael gets into position atop the fort's old water tower with his own rifle.
 Just as Fain opens the chest and realizes the deception, Big Jake opens fire and kills Fain's brother Will, who is holding Little Jake.
 Michael takes out Duffy, Sam kills Trooper, and James shoots down Dawson, Young Billy Devries, and O'Brien but breaks his left arm.

 Fain and Big Jake find themselves both wounded and in a stalemate from behind their respective hiding places, and Big Jake tells his grandson to run to James.
 Goodfellow slashes Sam and Dog with his machete, killing the Indian, and pursues Little Jake into a stable, where Dog attacks Goodfellow a second time and is killed.
 Big Jake, out of bullets, makes a run for it and kills Goodfellow with a pitchfork in the stables.

 John Fain corners the weaponless grandfather and grandson outside the stable, but Michael, having come down from his perch, shoots Fain from behind a stone wall.
 As Fain dies, Big Jake finally reveals his true identity to him, and to Little Jake, who has never met his grandfather before.
 Reunited at last, the family acknowledges their renewed bond and prepares to go home.